dushimeemma/Seats-FrontEnd/README.md

-# Seats-FrontEnd
+# Exam Seats Arrangement System

-Exam Seats Arrangement System is a web based application which arrows schools to arrange student's seats in exams
+## Exam Seats Arrangement System is a web based application which arrows schools to arrange student's seats in exams